How L&M Healthcare have approached the Covid-19 pandemic

 Jill Bowler, a member of staff from Hulton House in Preston, made it into the final 100 photos in HOLD STILL, a portrait of our nation 2020 photographic exhibition at the National Gallery.
 31,000 entires were submitted so this really was quite an achievement.
 The exhibition, which is spearheaded by the Duchess of Cambridge, Patron of the National Portrait gallery is a community project which aims to capture the spirit, mood, hopes, fears and feelings of the Nation as it deals with the Covid 19 pandemic.

-At L&M Healthcare we do not rest on our laurels, as the days of the pandemic lengthen and the R number decreases, we intend to still remain vigilant, our homes and gardens will still be closed to visitors and our staff will carry on.
-Doing the brilliant job they have been doing all along, with the full support of the senior management team, and together we will all be ok.
+At L&M Healthcare we do not rest on our laurels, we intend to still remain vigilant throughout our homes.
+Our teams still doing the brilliant job they have been doing all along, with the full support of the senior management team, and together we will all be ok.

 I’ve never seen anything like it.